 There are benefits to be gained from converting your charity to a charitable incorporated organisation (CIO), but you may need a solicitor’s help to do it properly.

-There is no statutory conversion process for becoming a CIO, and the process of transformation is an intricate, multi-stage operation with numerous potential pitfalls which are that much harder to avoid without a legal professional’s insight.
+There is no statutory conversion process for becoming a CIO, and the process of transformation is an intricate, multi-stage operation with many potential pitfalls, which are that much harder to avoid without a legal professional’s insight.

 What is a charitable incorporated organisation?